Hagos2022/alx-higher_level_programming/0x11-python-network_1/README.md

 This project covers network implementations using Python.
-This involves how to use `urllib` and `requests` Python libraries to send and receive HTTP messages to URLs.Tasks include sending `GET` and `POST` requests, fetching JSON resources, and interacting with API's (the Star Wars API, GitHub API, and Twitter API).
+This involves how to use `urllib` and `requests` Python libraries to send and receive HTTP messages to URLs.Tasks include sending `GET` and `POST` requests, fetching JSON resources, and interacting with GitHub API.

 ## Tasks :heavy_check_mark: